ibm-cloud-docs/log-analysis/devops/service_keys.md

 ### Creating a service key by using the CLI
 {: #service_keys_cli_create}

 Only a single service key can be created using the CLI.
 Using these commands to create a service key where one already exists will not create a new key.
-If you need to create more than one service key, use the [UI](#service_keys_ui).
+If you need to create more than one service key, use the [UI](#service_keys_ui) or use the [API]](#service_keys_api_create).
 {: important}

 To create a logging service key for a logging instance through the command line, complete the following steps: